Megagig/pharma-care-saas/docs/AI_DIAGNOSTICS_TRAINING_MATERIALS.md

 #### 1.2 System Overview

-- Integration with existing PharmaCare platform
+- Integration with existing PharmaPilot platform
 - Key features and capabilities
 - User roles and permissions
 - Subscription requirements and licensing